 A lot goes into choosing a screwdriver set, and needs can change from person to person.
 For those reasons, we put together the following guide on shopping for the best screwdriver set, including a list of some of our favorite products and essential education.

 Table of Contents

 How to pick the best screwdriver set

-There are tons of screwdriver sets available through online retailers and big box stores.
+Many screwdriver sets are available through online retailers and big box stores.
 But they’re hardly all equal in quality.
 Choosing the best screwdriver takes a bit of research and homework.
 Luckily, the following sections will cover most of the legwork for you.

 Tips and types

-Screwdriver sets come with either multiple screwdrivers of different types, or tips that interchange with the one universal screwdriver.
+Screwdriver sets come with either multiple screwdrivers of different types or tips that interchange with one universal screwdriver.
 With so many different types of fasteners, it’s critical to find a comprehensive screwdriver set.

 The most common types or tips to look for include:

 - Sizes 1, 2, and 3 Philips bits

 - T6, T8, T10, T12, and T15 Torx bits